zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/02-sinhala-google.md

 [Msdiv 102] (# msdiv102) {# msdiv102 .ref .msdiv} "Kshatriyas in the world
 Even if there are sages.
-Because our sages are born of the ultimate wisdom Is it because of the rugged lifestyle? ”Ayushmat Nandatheme He asked.
+Because our sages are born of the ultimate wisdom Is it because of the rugged lifestyle?
+"Ayushmat Nandatheme He asked.

 [Msdiv 103] (# msdiv103) {# msdiv103 .ref .msdiv} "Nanda, from the point of view